Distress tolerance: Associations with psychopathology

 Distress tolerance is an emerging research topic in clinical psychology because it has been posited to contribute to the development and maintenance of several types of mental disorders, including mood and anxiety disorders such as major depressive disorder and generalized anxiety disorder, substance use and addiction, and personality disorders.
 In general, research on distress tolerance have found associations with these disorders that are tied closely to specific conceptualizations of distress tolerance.
 For instance, Borderline Personality Disorder is posited to be maintained through a chronic unwillingness to engage in or tolerate emotionally distressful states.
 Similarly, susceptibility to developing anxiety disorders is often characterized by low emotional distress tolerance.
 Low distress tolerance of both physical and emotional states is perceived to be a risk factor in maintaining and escalating addiction.
 Distress tolerance is particularly important in neurobiological theories that posit that advanced stages of addiction are driven by use of a substance to avoid physical and psychological withdrawal symptoms.

 As a result of this interest in distress tolerance and its relationship with clinical psychopathology, several psychosocial treatments have been developed to improve distress tolerance among populations that are traditionally resistant to treatment.
-Many of these interventions (e.g. acceptance-based emotion regulation therapy) aims to boost distress tolerance by increasing the willingness to engage with emotion and meta-skills of acceptance of emotional conflict.
+Many of these interventions (e.g. acceptance-based emotion regulation therapy) aim to boost distress tolerance by increasing the willingness to engage with emotion and meta-skills of acceptance of emotional conflict.
 Other behavioral interventions include components of building distress tolerance for various treatment targets, including acceptance and commitment therapy, dialectical behavior therapy, functional analytic psychotherapy, integrative behavioral couples therapy, and mindfulness-based cognitive therapy.
 Multiple studies suggest that such distress tolerance interventions may be effective in treating generalized anxiety disorder, depression, and borderline personality disorder.